 April 4, 2020

-If like me, you work in the wedding industry, I’m sure you’ll agree there seems to be nothing but confusion, panic and false information everywhere you look!
-Fear is spreading and breeding within every supplier group on Facebook, it’s all over Instagram and, let’s face it, it’s completely overwhelming!
-Not only for ourselves, but for our clients as well.
+I’m sure you’ll agree there seems to be nothing but confusion, panic and false information everywhere you look!
+Fear is spreading and breeding within every social platform and the many groups on Facebook!
+And, let’s face it, it’s completely overwhelming!
+Not only for ourselves, but for our jobs, businesses and livelihoods as well.

 I’m sure I’m not the only one to have found their social media platforms have been inundated with fearmongering, guilt-ridden posts, exclaiming what we all should and shouldn’t be doing in this mutual limbo we currently find ourselves in.
-It’s not only unfairly attacking our mental health, but it’s also quashing (great word) other peoples feelings and means of processing as we come to terms with the ever-changing effects this pandemic is having on our businesses and general day-to-day.
+It’s not only unfairly attacking our mental health, but it’s also quashing (great word) other peoples feelings and means of processing as we come to terms with the ever-changing effects this pandemic is having on our general day-to-day outlook.

-At the forefront of each of our businesses is us, and only as individuals will know what is the best course of action for ourselves, our families and for our clients.
-But we can also only control what we can control!
+At the forefront of our families and our businesses is us.
+We are all experiencing the effects of COVID-19 in some way and only as individuals can we know what is the best decision and course of action to move forward through this.
+But we can only control what we can control!

-With that in mind, I am not going to suggest you now spend your lockdown/quarantine/self-isolation time working on your business, re-branding/re-building/re-designing, etc. But what I would like to share with you are some of my own personal tips to reinstil a sense of calm and quiet during moments of panic.
+So, with that in mind, I am not going to suggest you now spend your lockdown/quarantine/self-isolation time working on your business, re-branding/re-building/re-designing, etc. (Especially for those of you with children!
+Home Schooling is hard enough!)
+But what I would like to share with you are some of my own personal tips to reinstil a sense of calm and quiet during moments of panic.

 I know this may seem painstakingly obvious, but the whole ‘counting to 10’ thing really does work!